Skip to Main Content

 Do I Need to Speak With a Las Vegas Car Accident Attorney?

 If you are involved in any type of car accident while in Las Vegas—even if you think your insurance is adequate to cover any damages—you should promptly seek independent legal advice from someone who understands Nevada law.
 An experienced Las Vegas personal injury lawyer can apprise you of your rights and help you assess any potential claim against a negligent party.
-Contact the Ladah Law Firm today at (702) 252-0055 if you would like to speak with a car accident attorney right away.
+Contact the Ladah Injury & Car Accident Lawyers Las Vegas today at (702) 252-0055 if you would like to speak with a car accident attorney right away.